galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > #### Adapter dimer contamination
 >
 > Any library type may contain a very small percentage of adapter dimer (i.e. no insert) fragments.
 They are more likely to be found in amplicon libraries constructed entirely by PCR (by formation of PCR primer-dimers) than in DNA-Seq or RNA-Seq libraries constructed by adapter ligation.
-If a sufficient fraction of the library is adapter dimer it will become noticeable in the FastQC report:
+If a sufficient fraction of the library is adapter dimer it will become noticeable in the Falco report:
 >
 > - Drop in per base sequence quality after base 60
 > - Possible bi-modal distribution of per sequence quality scores